chrisvo3/java-guide/README.md

 # Study Java

-* __Purpose__ : To review and practice material before interview
+* __Purpose__ : These are my notes to study.
+Usually this is private repo, but sometime I open this in order to share my notes with friends.

 ## About

 > Please notice that I don't claim to own any of these infomation.

-This repository is mainly for myself to study and prepare for interviews in Java.
+This repository is mainly for myself to study in Java.
 Maybe this would help other people to study as well.

 > Please notice that not everything vocabulary terms will be on here.